Chart Color Schemes

 Ballajura was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Ballajura has a high level of cultural diversity, with 31.8% of its population speaking a language other than English at home and 38.3% born overseas.
-Christianity is the main religion in Ballajura, comprising 46.0% of its population.
-Islam is overrepresented, making up 9.5%, compared to Greater Perth's average of 4.4%.
+Ballajura scores highly on cultural diversity, with 31.8% of its population speaking a language other than English at home and 38.3% born overseas.
+The main religion in Ballajura is Christianity, which makes up 46.0% of the population.
+However, the most apparent overrepresentation is in Islam, which comprises 9.5% of the population, substantially higher than the Greater Perth average of 3.2%.

 Frequently Asked Questions - Diversity